Article

 A target firm’s brand value represents the extent to which it fulfills its promised value proposition to customers.
 Research shows that the best measure of fulfillment is customer satisfaction.

-Therefore, target firms with increasingly satisfied buyers should have a more secure customer base with higher sales, earnings before interest, tax, depreciation and amortization (EBITDA) and margin potential.
+Therefore, target firms with increasingly satisfied buyers should have a more secure customer base with higher sales, earnings before interest, tax, depreciation amortization (EBITDA) and margin potential.

 The B2B Benchmark Report demonstrates how you can calculate your target firm’s brand value using customer satisfaction.